AnaLu602/NEF-Tests/nef_rsrp/docs.md

-# NEF Serving Cell Information
+# NEF RSRP

 ## 1. Test Goals

-This test will validate that a Network Application is able to retrieve indicative information about the serving radio node (cell).
+This test will validate that a Network Application is able to retrieve indicative information about RSRP (Reference Signal Received Power).
 In this test, a NEF Emulator is used.

 ## 2. Test Description

-This test verifies if a VNF is able to get the serving cell information.
+This test verifies if a VNF is able to get the RSRP.

 ## 3. Inputs